-Prerequisite: CM102, CM104A
+Prerequisite: CM104A

-This course continues to emphasize skills introduced and practiced in CM101 Cosmetology I and CM102 Cosmetology II, to develop a mastery skill level in a salon/lab environment.
-This lab opened to the public, is designed to give the students the opportunity to perfect their cosmetology skills.
-The level of performance rendered, is at minimum needed for an entry-level skilled position in the field of cosmetology (450 clock hours).
-Formerly CM 104.
+This course builds on skills practiced in CM104A Cosmetology III to develop a mastery skill level in a salon/lab environment.
+The focus of this course is to prepare the student to successfully apply and pass The National Cosmetology Practical Examination.
+The College's salon is designed to give the students the opportunity to perfect their cosmetology skills.
+The level of performance rendered, is above the minimum needed for an entry-level skilled position in the field of cosmetology (450 clock hours).
+Students will practice practical and written exam scenarios to prepare for The National -Interstate Council of State Boards of Cosmetology Examination in order to obtain a Guam license to qualify for positions in the cosmetology field.